NLnetLabs/draft-grubto-dnsop-dns-out-of-protocol-signalling/draft-grubto-dnsop-dns-out-of-protocol-signalling.md

 # Acknowledgements {#acknowledgements}

-We would like to thank the people of the port53 hackathon in Rotterdam for their contributions.
+We would like to thank the people of the DNS Hackathon 2023 - Connect to port 53 in Rotterdam for their contributions.
 Mainly Doris Hauser, Lars-Johan Liman, Vilhelm Prytz and Henrik Kramselund